Arun152k/ETL-S3-Spark-Snowflake/README.md

 <b>Load</b>: Load the transformed data into Snowflake.

 To run this code please set up your AWS S3 and Snowflake accounts and Snowflake database.

-The terminal output of the ETL pipeline is found in terminalOutput.txt.
-The loaded Snowflake output images can be found in /snowflakeOutput

 ## Technologies Used